 The annual level of total LPR immigration and the levels by category can vary considerably from year to year as shown in table 3.4.
 For fiscal years 1998 and 1999, annual LPR immigration was about 650,000, the lowest level since the 1990 Act went into effect.
 This drop is attributed to a backlog in the process caused mainly by the longer time required to process the affidavit of support and the shifting of responsibilities from the Department of State to DHS.
 LPR immigration was 841,000 in 2000 and over 1,000,000 in 2001 and 2002.
 These levels in 2000 through 2002 were significantly above the low levels in 1998 and 1999, mainly due to the efforts to reduce the backlog of pending immigration applications.
 In 2003, LPR immigration declined to a level of 704,000 due to a slowdown in processing because of increased security checks.
 Since then, the level has increased dramatically and peaked at a level of 1,266,000 persons in 2006 before declining about 17 percent to 1,052,000 in 2007.
 However, the decline in 2007 is attributed to an unanticipated spike in naturalization applications that temporarily shifted resources away from processing immigration applications.
 In 2008, the level increased slightly from the 2007 level, to 1,107,000.
 In 2009, there was another slight increase, to 1,131,000.
 From 2010 through 2013, total LPR immigration declined from 1,043,000 in 2010 to 991,000 in 2013.
-Total LPR immigration then increased over the next three years to 1,184,000 in 2016, and then decreased to 1,032,000 in 2019.
+Total LPR immigration then increased over the next three years to 1,183,000 in 2016, and then decreased to 1,032,000 in 2019.
 Total LPR immigration decreased further to 707,000 in 2020, and then increased only slightly in 2021 to 740,000, largely due to pandemic-related restrictions on immigration in those two years.
-Total LPR immigration then increased to 1,018,000 in 2022.
+Total LPR immigration then increased to 1,173,000 in 2023.

 Historically, the adjustment of status category has been a substantial portion of all new LPRs.
-For years 2000 through 2005, approximately 50 percent of all new LPRs were people who had already been in the country as temporary workers, foreign students, or unauthorized immigrants and who filed an application for adjustment to LPR status.
+For years 2000 through 2005, approximately 50 percent of all new LPRs were people who had already been in the country as temporary workers, foreign students, or unlawfully present immigrants and who filed an application for adjustment to LPR status.
 However, the percentage decreased to an average of approximately 40 percent for years 2006 through 2019.
-Although the percentage increased to approximately 55 percent in years 2020-21, this increase is largely attributed to the pandemic-related decrease in new-arrival LPR's in those years.
-Therefore, this recent increase in the portion of new LPRs who are adjustments of status is not considered to be indicative of a long-term trend.
-Thus, the Trustees assume slightly over 40 percent of future individuals becoming LPRs will be adjustments of status from the other-than-LPR immigrant population.
+The percentage increased to approximately 60 percent in years 2020-21, largely due to the pandemic-related decrease in new-arrival LPR's in those years.
+The percentage then decreased to approximately 45 percent in years 2022 and 2023.
+Thus, the Trustees assume slightly over 40 percent of future individuals becoming LPRs will be adjustments of status from the temporary or unlawfully present immigrant population.

 As noted above, the Trustees assume that the COVID-19 pandemic will affect LPR immigration through 2026.
-LPR immigration levels in 2023-2026 are generally assumed to be higher than the levels that would have been assumed in the absence of the pandemic, fully making up for the lower levels in 2020-22.
-As shown in table 3.1, compared to the 2023 Trustees Report, the assumed LPR immigration levels in the 2024 Trustees Report are lower in 2023-2024 but higher in 2025-2026, due to lingering pandemic-related effects on processing times.
-These continued processing delays are assumed to prolong the period in which the lower levels in 2020-22 are fully made up.
+LPR immigration levels in 2024-2026 are assumed to be higher than the levels that would have been assumed in the absence of the pandemic, fully making up for the lower levels in 2020-22.
+Table 3.1 shows a comparison of the levels assumed in the 2024 Trustees Report with those assumed in the 2025 Trustees Report.